How to Level Up Your Agency With Enterprise SEO Metrics

 3. Keyword Grouping

-Take a look at Wayfair: they sell more than 14 million products across the 5 branded websites they operate.
 That is far too many keyword combinations to attempt to measure at a granular level.
 Even on a smaller scale (if you can consider Target "smaller"), with over 250,000 SKUs, there is no realistic way to track every keyword variation for every product.

-When we’re playing in the larger ballpark, enterprise SEO marketing involves splitting these keywords into different categories of keywords, instead of the keywords themselves.
-Another key way to divide keywords is based on keyword search intent, dividing keywords based on where the user is in their funnel and the type of result they are looking for (e.g. informational vs. transactional).
+• Dividing keywords based on keyword search intent based on where the user is in their funnel and the type of result they are looking for (e.g. informational vs. transactional, branded keywords, etc.).

 Keyword Grouping Cluster Example

-Breaking out Branded vs Non-Branded traffic is an easy way to measure performance with the goal of protecting brand traffic.
+Breaking out Branded vs Non-Branded traffic is an easy way to measure SEO performance with the goal of protecting brand traffic.

 4. Pages Pulling in Traffic

-Knowing which pages bring in the most traffic is a must.
-But at the enterprise level, that can mean sifting through massive websites with thousands of pages.
 Highlighting the top ten might be skewed towards a few strong performers, and no one wants to read a thousand-page report going over every page.

-Be prepared to focus some time and attention on pages that may not seem like the right focus area from a purely SEO-driven perspective.
-It is not uncommon for enterprise clients to drill into new product launches or line expansions to gain as much insight as they can on new product opportunities, even if the traffic volume is relatively small compared to their core business.
-This is especially true if the company is going through a brand transformation or is trying to substantially shift its business model.
+It is not uncommon for enterprise clients to drill into new product launches or line expansions to gain as much insight as they can on new product opportunities, even if the organic traffic volume is relatively small compared to their core business.

-Case in Point: In 2009, the Digital Services division at Deluxe Corp made up less than 10% of total traffic and revenue, but it was a growth area for the business.
 Because of this, there was a laser focus on the growth of Digital Services, which seemed odd to many of the people who worked at a 100 year-old check printer.
 But that was because it was seen as the future of Deluxe, even though it was a relatively small piece of the current revenue.
-Now, Deluxe has completely transformed itself into a leading provider of digital business solutions.

 5. Organic Conversion and Revenue